 - Privacy panels

-- Removal and installation of trees
+- Removal or installation of tree

-- Short wave & ham radio antennas
+- Short-wave & ham radio antennas

-- Statues or yard ornaments
+- Statues or lawn ornaments

 PROJECTS NOT REQUIRING MANAGEMENT APPROVAL

 - Replace lawn plugs or sod